-- We train at an indoor venue (although it isn't heated, so wrap up warm in winter!) on a wax/sand surface.
+- We train at an indoor venue (although it isn't heated, so wrap up warm in winter!).

 - Please do not let your dog run off lead on the paths and in the woodland around the centre.
 Keep it on a lead at all times except when you are working your dog.